FamilySearch/GEDCOM/specification/gedcom.md

 - Both `_LOC` are tagged extension structures, as is `_POP`.
 - `_LOC`.`NAME` and `_LOC`.`NAME`.`DATE` are both extension-defined substructures.
 Their meaning is defined by the specification defining `_LOC`.
 - `_POP`.`DATE` is an extension-defined substructure.
 Its meaning is defined by the specification defining `_POP`.
 - Even though both `DATE`s appear to have `g7:type-DATE` payloads, we can't know that is the intended datatype without consulting the defining specifications of `_LOC` and `_POP`, respectively.
+The first might be a `g7:type-DATE#period` and the second a `g7:type-DATE#exact`, for example.
 :::

 If an extension-defined substructure has a tag that is also used by one or more standard structures, its meaning and payload type should match at least one of those standard structure types.